GStreamer/cerbero/README.md

 $ Set-ExecutionPolicy -ExecutionPolicy Unrestricted

 # Run the bootstrap script
-$ .\tools\bootstrap-windows.ps
+$ .\tools\bootstrap-windows.ps1
 ```

+**IMPORTANT:** If you choose to reuse an existing install of Visual Studio 2019
+or if you wish to install it yourself, please enable the Windows 11 SDK
+component by running the Visual Studio installer, clicking on "Modify" and
+searching for "Windows11SDK" in the search box.
+This step is not required
+when using Visual Studio 2022.

-**IMPORTANT:** Using cerbero on Windows with the [GCC/MinGW toolchain](docs/toolchains.md#Windows) requires a 64-bit operating system.
-The toolchain is only available for 64-bit and it can produce 32-bit or 64-bit binaries.
+**IMPORTANT:** Using cerbero on Windows with the [GCC/MinGW toolchain](docs/toolchains.md#Windows)
+requires a 64-bit operating system.
+The toolchain is only available for 64-bit
+and it can produce 32-bit or 64-bit binaries.

 # Running Cerbero